-Keeping these risks to a minimum is absolutely crucial if you want the highest possible valuation for your collection.
+Keeping these risk factors to a minimum is absolutely crucial if you want the highest possible valuation for your collection.
 At Coinfully, we offer an at-home appraisal service for larger collections.
-One of our representatives will travel to your home in order to appraise and make a top-of-market offer on your collection.
+One of our coin appraisers will travel to your home in order to appraise and make a top-of-market offer on your collection.

 Find a coin appraisal expert you can trust

 Proper appraisals require experts – it’s not something you can do on your own.
 Choose Coinfully, and you’ll get a low-pressure, expert coin appraisal from the comfort of your own home.